positively-charged/bcc/doc/details.md

 <h4>Nullable references</h4>

 The _null reference_ is an invalid reference.
-A <em>nullable reference</em> is a reference that can also be the null reference.
-Nullable references can only be assigned to nullable reference variables.
+A <em>nullable reference</em> is a reference that can either be a valid reference or the null reference.
+Nullable references can only be assigned to variables of nullable reference type.
 A nullable reference type is marked with a question mark:

 ```
 script "Main" open {